trapd00r/Term-ExtendedColor/README.md

 Convenience function that might be used in place of `fg('bold', \@data)`;

+When called without arguments, returns a a string that turns off the bold attribute.

 ## italic(\\@data)

 Convenience function that might be used in place of `fg('italic', \@data)`;

+When called without arguments, returns a a string that turns off the italics attribute.

 ## underline(\\@data)

 Convenience function that might be used in place of `fg('underline', \@data)`;

+When called without arguments, returns a a string that turns off the underline attribute.

 ## inverse(\\@data)

 Reverse video / inverse.
 Convenience function that might be used in place of `fg('inverse', \@data)`;

+When called without arguments, returns a a string that turns off the inverse attribute.

 # NOTES